vikasnkumar/financeta/usage.md

 you want data for (by default this is set to one year back from today) and hit the _'OK'_ button.

+If you do not know which symbol you need to enter you can hit the _'Symbol Search'_ button and it will start your default web browser and visit Yahoo!
+Finance for you to perform the search there.
+Since they already provide an exhaustive database of symbols and information on symbols, their service is complementary to _App::financeta_.
+We do not feel the need to duplicate their efforts.

 You will see a new tab opens with the name of the symbol you entered, which is _'MSFT'_ in this case and all the stock data listed in tabular form.
 You will also see a plot drawn in Gnuplot in a separate window that is started up and